tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 The type is the type of the fetched resource.

-A request can be blocked, allowed, or ignored by dynamic filtering (using the `noop` action).
+A request can be blocked (`block`), allowed (`allow`), or ignored (`noop`).
+A `noop` rule will cause matching network requests to be ignored by the dynamic filtering engine, but those ignored network requests will still be subjected to static filtering.

 ***